unifyai/orchestra/pubsub_2_clickhouse/README.md

     - `sudo chmod -R 755 /opt/pubsub-2-clickhouse`

 4. Configure the `deploy-compute-engine` GitHub action to point to the correct VM and run it to deploy `main.py` and the `.service` file.

+- Create a json key in the service account (within Google Cloud) and add it to the CI.